samt0512/swing-watch/README.md

 - Player column: player name
 - Arc: the windows across which their fastball late % increased
 - Rise: how much the players fastball late % increased
-- Pre: the player's wOBA before the arc.
+- Pre: the player's wOBA before the arc
-- Now: the player's wOBA during this window.
+- Now: the player's wOBA during this window
-- Season: the player's season to date wOBA.
+- Season: the player's season to date wOBA
-- Status: the player's current status based on how their wOBA has responded to the timing drift.
+- Status: the player's current status based on how their wOBA has responded to the timing drift

 ```
 ====================================================================